Windows Server 2016 Remote Desktop not working after reboot

 Software to replace Remote Desktop for Windows Server

 After trying the above methods, maybe you already have an answer for “Windows Server 2016 Remote Desktop not working after reboot.
-Or you can use easy-to-use remote access software, AnyViewer.
+If the issue remains and you don't want to take too much time on fixing the issue, you can use a free & easy-operated remote access software, AnyViewer.
 It’s workable for all editions of Windows Server 2022/2019/2016/2012 R2 (64bit and 32bit) and Windows 11/10/8.1/8/7.
-Whether you reboot the computer or not, AnyViewer can always give you a better experience.
-Now, follow me to know how to operate:

 Ready to work: